• Home

 Note that jurisdictions can enroll in CDC NEARS at any time, participating in the Explorer Program is not required to register for CDC NEARS.

-• Attending a regional or national CDC NEARS presentation
+• Attending a regional or national NEARS presentation

-• Purchase of environmental sampling and other investigation equipment to build capacity in foodborne outbreak investigations
+• Purchase of environmental sampling and/or other investigation equipment to build workforce capacity in foodborne outbreak investigations

-• Ability to use funds to encourage local programs within the state to participate
+• Promotion for local jurisdictions within the state to participate in NEARS

 Explorer Webinar Series

-The Explorer Webinar Series is an in-depth overview of CDC NEARS and how participation benefits environmental health programs, national food safety initiatives, and local communities.
-Webinar topics include:
+The Explorer Webinar Series is an in-depth overview of CDC NEARS including:

 • Introduction to CDC NEARS